Roba-Osylan/Controlling-DC.Motors-L298-Arduino-Proteus/README.md

 #Code
 After writing the code on Arduino, export the code to a compiled binary file (HEX extention) or simply download the code uploaded in the repository with the name "DC-Motors.ino.standard.hex".
 Next, upload the code file to the Arduino model on Proteus.

+The code is written to rotate the motors on all directions forward, backward, right and left.
+Finally, the motors stop and reapate the program all over again.